 - Boiling meat removes the fat and oils essential to the flavor and texture of bbq.

-- Baking meat first releases the juices, oils, and taste that either goes into the garbage along with the aluminum foil or is reduced to a hard brown crust on the bottom of the roasting pan.
+- Baking meat first releases the juices, oils, and taste that either go into the garbage along with the aluminum foil or are reduced to a hard brown crust on the bottom of the roasting pan.

-- One step many novice bbquers miss is cleaning the membrane from the ribs.
+- One step many novice bikers miss is cleaning the membrane from the ribs.
 A whitish-gray film covers the underside bones.
-Dry the meat with a paper towel then place it meat side down on the kitchen counter.
+Dry the meat with a paper towel, then place the meat side down on the kitchen counter.

-- Start lengthwise at one end lifting and peeling this skin away.
-Use a dishtowel, paper towel or pliers to grip it if it proves too slippery for bare hands.
-If left on, by the time this sinewy cover tenders, the meat is dry and tasteless.
+- Start lengthwise at one end, lifting and peeling this skin away.
+Use a dishtowel, paper towel, or pliers to grip it if it proves too slippery for bare hands.
+If left on, by the time this sinewy cover tends, the meat is dry and tasteless.

 Soak the chips in water or burn them dry.

 Wet wood burns slower, but a few hours of thick smoke pluming over the neighborhood might bring the fire department to the door.

 Unlike charcoal grilled meats, ribs, brisket, or chicken cooked solely with wood retains the smoky flavor even after it’s frozen.